Scottwood Pursues Family Office Model

 In 2008, another year of extreme volatility in the midst of the financial crisis, Mr. Perlman raised the fund's cash level to 100% in anticipation of the market’s free fall later in the year.
-Scottwood only lost 7.65% that year (its worst year ever), compared to 19% for hedge funds and 38% for the S&P 500 stock index.
+Scottwood only lost 7.65% that year (its worst year ever), compared to 19% for the hedge fund industry and 38% for the S&P 500 stock index.

 But, it was Edward Perlman's fair treatment of his investors, not just his returns, that stood out in 2008.
 While many hedge funds engaged in the practice of “gating,” or limiting investors’ withdrawals, and antagonized investors by placing many of their investments in side pockets, Scottwood Capital Management avoided both practices.
 In fact, the firm gladly helped out its clients by sending them money back that they could not otherwise redeem from other hedge funds who gated them.
-Thankful investors rewarded Scottwood by reinvesting in the fund the very next year, loyal actions that are rare in the hedge fund industry.
+Thankful investors rewarded Scottwood by returning to the fund the very next year, loyal actions that are rare in the hedge fund industry.

 Mr. Perlman re-entered the markets with a vengeance in the spring of 2009, snapping up bargains and setting the stage for what would be the firm’s best year ever, a 44.05% net return.

 Scottwood Capital Management won several awards from well-known publications that follow the hedge fund industry.
 In 2010, Barron's magazine ranked Scottwood in its Top 100 hedge funds in the world in its Penta list, based on 1- and 3-year performance.
 In 2009, Hedge Fund Week magazine awarded Scottwood First Place as "best event-driven hedge fund" in the U.S. That same year, Absolute Return nominated Scottwood as best event-driven U.S. fund, based on its risk-adjusted returns.